From Amazon To Walmart, 2020 Candidates Take On Big Corporations By Name

 Sanders in 2018 already took aim at Walmart with the Stop WALMART Act — "WALMART" here standing for "Welfare for Any Large Monopoly Amassing Revenue from Taxpayers."
 That bill would have stopped large employers from undertaking stock buybacks unless they take particular steps to boost workers, like paying them at least $15 an hour.

-He's introduced another bill with a pointed acronym, the Stop BEZOS Act (That is, "Stop Bad Employers by Zeroing Out Subsidies") — a title aimed at Amazon CEO Jeff Bezos.
+He has introduced another bill with a pointed acronym, the Stop BEZOS Act (That is "Stop Bad Employers by Zeroing Out Subsidies") — a title aimed at Amazon CEO Jeff Bezos.
 That bill would tax large employers for the social safety net programs, like food stamps, that their workers use.

 Technology firms have also come under scrutiny among candidates, as they are under scrutiny on Capitol Hill.
-Sen. Elizabeth Warren, D-Mass., in March released a plan to break up big tech companies, with the aim of allowing smaller companies to thrive.
+Sen. Warren of Massachusetts in March released a plan to break up big tech companies, with the aim of allowing smaller companies to thrive.
 In her unveiling, she called out particular companies by name.

 "My administration will make big, structural changes to the tech sector to promote more competition — including breaking up Amazon, Facebook, and Google," Warren wrote in a March Medium post.
 Since then, Sanders and Hawaii Rep. Tulsi Gabbard have voiced support for her plan.

-In addition, strikes at the grocery store chain Stop and Shop drew support from candidates including Warren, South Bend Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar and former Vice President Joe Biden.
+In addition, strikes at the grocery store chain Stop & Shop drew support from candidates including Warren, South Bend, Ind., Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar and former Vice President Joe Biden.
 Similarly, strikes at McDonald's restaurants have drawn support from multiple candidates.

 Rising populism on display

 Democratic candidates did take aim at corporations in the 2016 campaign — Bernie Sanders took aim at McDonald's for its wages.
-Both he and Hillary Clinton did join striking Verizon workers in 2016.
+Both he and Hillary Clinton joined striking Verizon workers in 2016.

-"We were always struggling with, 'How do you make policy tangible?'" said Amanda Renteria, political director for the 2016 Clinton campaign.
+"We were always struggling with, 'How do you make policy tangible?' " said Amanda Renteria, political director for the 2016 Clinton campaign.
 "And that's a really easy way to do so.
 People know what Walmart is.
 People have a conception about it."

 But Clinton rarely referenced specific companies negatively on the 2016 campaign trail.